 State Homestead Laws

-Homestead laws allow a person to declare all or part of their land as a “homestead.”
+Homestead laws allow people to declare all or part of their land as a “homestead.”
 There are two main benefits to doing this:

-- Reduced property taxes: In some cases, the homestead won’t count towards your property taxes.
-In places with high property taxes, this can add up to significant yearly savings.
+• Reduced property taxes: Sometimes, the homestead won’t count toward your property taxes.
+In places with high property taxes, this can add to significant yearly savings.

 Homestead laws vary drastically by state.
-Usually they specify an exact amount which is protected.
+Usually, they specify an exact amount that is protected.
 For example, Massachusetts has a high homestead exemption amount of up to $500,000.
 Arkansas lets you protect your entire home.
 By contrast, Kentucky only protects $5,000.

-The homestead protection amount isn’t always the same as the amount which gets exempted from your property taxes (if any).
+The homestead protection amount isn’t always the same as the amount that gets exempted from your property taxes (if any).

 Property Taxes

 When you homestead, your property is your main asset.
-If you have a large, valuable piece of land, property taxes can be very high.
-In the long run, it often makes more sense to buy a pricier piece of land but in a state with lower property taxes.
+Property taxes can be very high if you have a large, valuable piece of land.
+In the long run, buying a pricier piece of land often makes more sense, but in a state with lower property taxes.

 As mentioned above, some state homestead laws allow you to deduct the value of your homestead from your property taxes.